chrislemke/ChatFred/README.md

 # ChatFred
 **[Alfred](https://www.alfredapp.com/) workflow using [OpenAI's](https://openai.com/) GPT model for chatting, text completion and much more 🤖**

-## Setup
+## Setup 🛠️
 The setup is simple.
 Just install the workflow and add your OpenAI API key.
-You can get your key [here](https://beta.openai.com/signup).
-Simply sign up and create an API key.
-Then add it to the workflow.
+You can get your key [here](https://beta.openai.com/signup) - You will receive $18 in free credit, no payment data is required and you can start right away talking to ChatFred.

-### Tweaking the workflow (optional)
+### Tweaking the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available:
 - `OpenAI model`: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci` (ascending quality).
 Default: `Davinci`.
 - `Temperature`: The temperature determines how greedy the generative model is.
 If the temperature is high, the model can output words other than the highest probability with a fairly high probability.
 The generated text will be more diverse, but there is a higher probability of grammar errors and the generation of nonsense.
 Default: `0`.